jess-of-the-woods/tid_til/javascript/notes.md

 - promise libraries (bluebird ( denodeify ), promise ( promiseifyAll ))

 ---

+### Truthy/Falsy
+In JavaScript, a truthy value is a value that translates to true when evaluated in a Boolean context.
+All values are truthy unless they are defined as falsy (i.e., except for false, 0, "", null, undefined, and NaN).

+---

 ### `use strict`
 first introduced in ES5, but backwards compatible